 - Buy off-market (before property is offered to the public)

-Most individual investors don’t have the ability to do all this, which is where Gladfish comes in.
+Most individual investors don’t have the ability to buy below market residential property, which is where Gladfish comes in.
 We obtain off-plan property in bulk early.
 We then pass the discounts we receive through to investors.

-The second way to buy below market value is to negotiate on price.
+The second way to buy below market residential property is to negotiate on price.
 In this article, you’ll learn how to get a great deal when you invest in property.

 Discounts you are likely to achieve through negotiation